Severe Tropical Cyclone Fina

 Fina intensified into a category 2 system on 19 November, before taking a sharp turn to the south to southwest on 20 November and briefly weakening to category 1 intensity.
 Fina re-intensified to category 2 prior to crossing the Cobourg Peninsula late on 21 November.
 This equals the record for the earliest cyclone landfall on the Australian mainland with Severe Tropical Cyclone Ines, which crossed the north Kimberley coast of Western Australia on 21 November 1973.

 Severe Tropical Cyclone Fina continued to track towards the southwest on 23 November and intensified further in favourable environmental conditions.
-Fina reached a peak intensity on 24 November, as a high-end category 4 system.
+Fina reached a 10-minute mean maximum wind peak intensity of 105 kn (195 km/h) between 2100 UTC 23 November and 0300 UTC 24 November, a high-end category 4 system.
 This makes it the strongest tropical cyclone to occur in the Australian region during November.

 Fina weakened only slightly to a category 3 system as it crossed the northeast Kimberley coast near the Berkely River Mouth late on 24 November.
-The Berkeley River Lodge suffered significant wind damage.
+The Berkeley River Lodge suffered significant wind damage to structures and vegetation.
 Fina rapidly weakened as it moved slowly overland and was below tropical cyclone intensity on the morning of 25 November.

 No surface observations were recorded in the destructive core of Fina.
-The strongest wind gusts reported were 109 kilometres per hour at Croker Island Airport on 21 November, and 107 kilometres per hour at Darwin Airport on 22 November.
+The strongest wind gusts reported were 59 kn (109 km/h) at Croker Island Airport on 21 November, and 58 kn (107 km/h) at Darwin Airport on 22 November.
 The most notable 24-hour rainfall total was at Middle Point (near Darwin), which recorded 430.0 millimetres in the 24 hours to 9am 23 November.
 Many NT locations including Darwin, set new daily rainfall records for November.

 Best Track of Severe Tropical Cyclone Fina